DigiLive/EmojiPopper/README.md

 # EmojiPopper Plugin
-EmojiPopper is a jQuery plugin selecting and inserting a native emoji character into HTML input elements or textarea's.
+EmojiPopper is a jQuery plugin to select and insert OS native emoji characters into HTML input elements or text area's.
 The plugin utilizes the popover component of Bootstrap 4.

 ## Requirements